 Maintaining Current Homeowners in Their Homes

-Henrico County’s strategy seeks to keep current homeowners in their homes.
-The highest priority is assigned to assisting the elderly and disabled.
-Under its Moderate Rehabilitation Program the County will provide $523,678 in 2015-2016 for this purpose.
-Repairs, including lead abatement, totaling up to $50,000 can be made to a home, insuring the home is brought up to United States Department of Housing and Urban Development’s Housing Quality Standards (HQS) or Uniform Property Condition Standards (UCPS).
-Over the last several years the County has allocated over $8 million for this purpose.
-Not only does the strategy assist seniors with very limited incomes, but contributes to the maintenance and enhancement of the neighborhoods where these homes are located.
-This program is administered for the County by project:HOMES.
+Henrico County’s housing assistance strategy seeks to enable current homeowners to continue living in their homes as a means of preserving affordable housing.
+The highest priority is assigned to assisting elderly and disabled persons.
+The County’s Housing Rehabilitation Program provides repairs, up to $50,000 to bring a home up to United States Department of Housing and Urban Development’s Housing Quality Standards (HQS) or Uniform Property Condition Standards (UCPS).
+Since the beginning of this program, the County has provided over $8 million for this purpose.
+This program assists seniors and disable persons with very limited incomes, and contributes to the maintenance and enhancement of the neighborhoods where these homes are located.
+This program is administered for the County by Project:HOMES.

 Assisting Residents to Become Homeowners

 Henrico County also provides funding each year to assist low and moderate income persons to purchase their first home.
 Funding is provided to two non-profit agencies: Southside Community Development and Housing Corporation and Housing Opportunities Made Equal, who provide housing purchase counseling and financial assistance for downpayment and closing costs.

 Operation Paintbrush is a program whereby volunteer groups are recruited to paint the homes of needy Henrico citizens.
 These are citizens without adequate resources or family help whose homes need painting and would only further deteriorate without our assistance.
 They are screened for eligibility using the federal guidelines for low and moderate-income families.
 Typically they are senior citizens, and most can be classified as very low income.